How Cremation Works

-In addition, if flying, the TSA has specific restrictions, which can be found here.
+In addition, if flying, the TSA has specific restrictions.
 TSA allows escort of cremated remains.
 However, certain airlines restrict travel with remains, so be sure to check with the specific airline.
 TSA suggests placing remains in containers that can easily be screened by XRAY, such as wood or plastic, as this will likely facilitate easier movement through security checkpoints.

 If traveling internationally, be sure to contact the embassy(ies) to allow more time for processing.

 For more information on traveling and shipping remains, consult the Cremation Association of North America’s website.